a-barbera/Project-One-Group-7/README.md

 Lastly, we developed a team presentation and a robust Google Slides folder of graphs and key elements to support our findings and facilitate audience engagement.

 # Research Questions
- <b>Question One:  Which Countries are Most Influential on the Global Spotify Market?</b>
+ <b>Question One:  Which Countries were the Most Influential on the Global Spotify Market from 2017-2021?</b>

 Our analysis shows that the United States has the highest amount of total streams and accounts for 21% of total global streams between the years of 2017 - 2021, significantly higher than any other individual region represented in our dataset.